standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 I hope you will watch by me one day, as I watched by my old friend last night.”

-{25}“How beautifully you speak, darling!” said
+“How beautifully you speak, darling!” said
 Emily, putting up her glass to look at her brother.
 “And what a lot of good you have done!
 But I don’t think you have made very kind plans for me.